ATLD/luigi-hello-world/README.md

 ```
 pipenv install
 pipenv shell
+luigid --background --logdir=logs
+# or, in another tab
-luigid --background --port=8082 --logdir=logs
+# luigid --port=8082 --logdir=logs
 python hello_world.py HelloWorldTask --id=some_id
 ```
-go and see results at:
+go and see results at default port: http://localhost:8082
-http://localhost:8082

 To kill the background service: